LADCode2021/pp5-vape-city/README.md

 ## Validator Testing

-I validated views.py, models.py and forms.py in Code Institute PEP8 Linter (https://pep8ci.herokuapp.com/) and no errors were returned.
+I validated all views.py, models.py and forms.py from all apps in Code Institute PEP8 Linter (https://pep8ci.herokuapp.com/) and no errors were returned.

+The only exceptions are the webhandler files and settings.py.
+I chose to leave the PEP8 style errors here as they are lifted directly from 3rd parties and errors were introduced when I tried to resolve the errors.

 # Deployment